jundalisay/spblist/content/en/research/einstein/relativity/section-17.md

 Before my theory of Relativity, time played a different and more independent rôle to the space co-ordinates.
 This is why we usually treat time as an independent continuum*.

-> *Superphysics Note: The time-coordinate was not important in the past because electromagnetism was not so important in the 18th century.
+{{< n n="The time-coordinate was not important in the past because electromagnetism was not so important in the 18th century.
 Even in daily life today, we rarely encounter motions that are faster than a jet or racecar as to bother about time-coordinates.
-Einstein is like a lobbyist for light that promotes the 4D spacetime over the 3D one
+Einstein is like a lobbyist for light that promotes the 4D spacetime over the 3D one" >}}

 Time is absolute* in classical mechanics -- it is independent of the position and the condition of motion of the system of coordinates.
 This is expressed in the last equation of the Galileian transformation as `t' = t`.

-> *Superphysics Note: Time is absolute in classical mechanics because classical movement happened within the observable space that is within human cognitive limitations.
+{{< n n="Time is absolute in classical mechanics because classical movement happened within the observable space that is within human cognitive limitations." >}}

 The 4D spacetime is natural to the theory of relativity which robs time of its independence*.

-> *Superphysics Note: In Superphysics, this is handled by the Physical and Aethereal Cartesian Plane.
-The Physical Cartesian Plane gives emphasis to space, while the Aethereal Cartesian Plane gives emphasis to time.
+{{< n n="In Superphysics, this is handled by the Physical and Aethereal Cartesian Plane.
+The Physical Cartesian Plane gives emphasis to space, while the Aethereal Cartesian Plane gives emphasis to time." >}}

 Time is absolute in classical mechanics because classical movement happened within the observable space that is within human cognitive limitations.